Advice for Starting a Podcast

 What precedents do we have for regulatory markets?

 A major crime here is partly answering your question yourself straight after you ask them.
-That sounds odd but it’s very natural to guess at the answer to a question immediately after you ask it.
+It’s very natural to guess at the answer to a question immediately after you ask it.
 This relegates the interviewee to the role of agreeing with you rather than explaining something new to you.
 Don’t feel a pressure to show you know the answers in advance: asking the right kind of questions is just as good an indication that you know your stuff.

 The heavyweight champion of concise, meaning-dense interviewing is Tyler Cowen.